utsavlamichhane/ML-High_dim_data_no_normalization/README.md

 Please run it in your server (EC2, Azure, GCP) or the server your university provides.

-# If you dont have the computing resource use Random Search instead of GridSearch.
+# If you don't have the computing resource use Random Search instead of GridSearch.